Aeurias/NadeshikoSlimeVR/README.md

 - [ ] Check LiPo's battery JST plug matches the +/- polarity as on the PCB's header (Fix the battery plug if not).
 - [ ] Connect the LiPo battery with the power switch in the OFF position.
 - [ ] Power switch still in the OFF position: flash firmware using the online firmware flasher or by following the SlimeVR firmware documentation.

+Depending on the IMU used you will need to bridge pads on the back of the PCB for I2C address, or selecting `IMU Address Swap` option in online firmware flasher, check [SlimeVR schematic documentation](https://docs.slimevr.dev/diy/tracker-schematics.html) for details.

 The basic steps of assembly for the extension trackers: